EvaB5050/nosql-challenge/README.md

 }
 ```

-2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
+2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the `BusinessTypeID` and `BusinessType` fields.

-3. Update the new restaurant with the BusinessTypeID found.
+3. Update the new restaurant with the `BusinessTypeID` found.

 4. The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
-Then, remove any establishments within the Dover Local Authority from the database.
+   Remove any establishments within the Dover Local Authority from the database.

 5. Some of the number values are stored as strings, when they should be stored as numbers.

-* Use `update_many` to convert latitude and longitude to decimal numbers.
+   * Use `update_many` to convert `latitude` and `longitude` to decimal numbers.
-* Use `update_many` to convert RatingValue to integer numbers.
+   * Use `update_many` to convert `RatingValue` to integer numbers.

 # Part 3: Exploratory Analysis
 ### `NoSQL_analysis.ipynb`